 As part of our Lottery Funded Heritage project, NYC will be using interviews and memories of a range of theatre-makers and audiences to make a brand-new show for Easter 2022.
 An intensive residency during the Easter holidays will see NYC exploring archive materials, as well as shaping the archive of the future.
 Keep an eye on our website and social media for more information and how to book for this very special show.

 We have ambitions to extend our age 9 – 16 provision for the summer term, so keep your eye out for more details and use the form below to register your interest in our Young Company classes.
 Summer term applications will open end of March, so let us know if you’d like to be notified.

 Young Company Classes

-The Spring Term runs for 10 weeks.
-For Saturday classes this is from 15th January to 2nd April (excluding half-term).
-Wednesday classes will run from 19th January to 30th March (excluding half-term).
+The Summer Term runs for 10 weeks.
+For Saturday classes this is from 30th April to 16th July (excluding half-term).
+Wednesday classes will run from 4th May to 13th July (excluding half-term).

 All sessions will take place at the Barnfield Theatre.